coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 ### 2. Changing an element of the ArrayList

-When you create an ArrayList objects and add elements to it, some you need to change the element at particular index.
+When you create an ArrayList object and add elements to it, sometimes you need to change the element at a particular index.
 You can do it using the `set(int index, E element)`.

 Read more and check example Java programs about changing the element of ArrayList in this blogpost: [How To Change An Element In ArrayList?](https://coderolls.com/change-element-in-arraylist/)